hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ## Security Implications

-The addition and removal of virtual addresses relies on the current Hedera methodology of singing transactions with the account private key.
+The addition and removal of virtual addresses relies on the current Hedera methodology of signing transactions with the account private key.
 As such the network is able to confirm ownership of the evmAddress.
 Additionally, the ledger will ensure uniqueness of evmAddress and will ensure only 1 account will have the address.

 Additionally, the use of an evmAddress provides no authorization for Hedera transaction functionality.
-On the EVM smart contracts can perform the appropriate authorization checks as they normally would before carrying out sensitive operations.

-As such there are no security implications since the ledger and the EVM maintain their authorization capabilities.
+As such the ledger and the EVM maintain their authorization capabilities.

-As always users and developers are responsible for key hygiene and proper storage of keys
+As always users and developers are responsible for key hygiene and proper storage of keys.

 ## How to Teach This